-This page provides you with Visual Merchandiser resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
-Below you'll find our how-to section that will guide you through each section of a Visual merchandiser resume.
+This page provides you with Visual Merchandiser resume samples to use to create your own resume with our easy-to-use resume builder.
+Below you'll find our how-to section that will guide you through each section of a Visual Merchandiser resume.

 Research shows that art directors will look at a resume for an average of 6 seconds before deciding what to do with it.
 Not long, is it?
 You’ve got to highlight key areas fast and efficiently, using your creative prowess to entice them into reading on.